Aliases for PKD2 Gene

 GeneCards Summary for PKD2 Gene

 PKD2 (Polycystin 2, Transient Receptor Potential Cation Channel) is a Protein Coding gene.
-Diseases associated with PKD2 include Polycystic Kidney Disease 2 and Pachyonychia Congenita 2.
-Among its related pathways are Cargo trafficking to the periciliary membrane and Organelle biogenesis and maintenance.
+Diseases associated with PKD2 include Polycystic Kidney Disease 2 and Polycystic Kidney Disease, Autosomal Dominant.
+Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
 GO annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is PKD2L1.

 UniProtKB/Swiss-Prot for PKD2 Gene